finnensley/LVL1-Dashboard/README.md

 ## add the ability to place a picture from your local computer and save as the background using the Image URL input ? or create an error if not https: at the beginning.

+## Add linear gradient to bkgImg when urlInput is used to customize it

 ## Done: